BogdanCerovac/aXeSiA/README.md

 ## Next steps

 I must present a demo video to Deque.
-I've seen that competition have some extremly good projects going on and I would help there as well if I had the time. aXeSia's main motive is not to win this hackaton, but maybe somebody else can join and we can maybe then add more features to it together.
+I've seen that competition have some extremely good projects going on and I would help there as well if I had the time. aXeSia's main motive is not to win this hackaton, but maybe somebody else can join and we can maybe then add more features to it together.
 I will continue to work on aXeSiA anyway, as I see a lot of potential for my work, so if nothing else I'll use and maybe expand it myself.

 Please note that I do not have much capacity in regards of feature requests but I will do my best to fix eventual bugs.
-Pull requests are wellcome.
+Pull requests are welcome.

 Please read more about aXeSiA on my blog: https://cerovac.com/a11y/2021/04/my-first-axe-hackaton-with-my-axesia-my-first-contribution-to-accessibility-open-source/